-In Biblical times, when David HaMelekh was writing Psalms, he was temporarily "possessed" by Ruah HaKodesh.
-This spirit permeated his being and actually guided his thoughts what to think, his heart what to feel and his hand what to write.
+When David HaMelekh was writing Psalms, he was possessed by Ruah HaKodesh.
+The spirit permeated his being and actually guided his hand as to what to write.
 Centuries later, we find that his descendants followed in his footsteps.

 Rabbi Yehuda HaNasi, of the tribe of Judah and the House of David, the leader of the Jewish people some one hundred years after the destruction of the Second Temple, was guided by the Ruah HaKodesh to commit to writing the holy Oral Torah.
 This was an act without historical precedent.
 Up until this time, the writing down of the Oral Torah was a criminal offense of the most serious nature.
 Yet, Rabbi Yehudah, guided by the Ruah HaKodesh, foresaw the needs of collective Israel and made an earth shattering decision that only one on the level of being a Navi (prophet) could make.

 Rabbi Yehuda's compilation of Oral Torah, we call the Mishna.
-It was written with the same Ruah HaKodesh as was Psalms, Proverbs, Iyob (Job) and Daniel.
+It was written with the same Ruah haKodesh as was Psalms, Proverbs, Iyob (Job) and Daniel.
 Just as these books are authoritative literature in Judaism, so is the Mishna!
 Yet, Ruah HaKodesh did not stop with Rabbi Yehuda.
 Many other texts were written after his time, all of them to one extent or another inspired by Ruah HaKodesh.

 This is why the works of our Sages are called Sifrei Kodesh (holy writings), for the spirit of holiness possessed them enabling to receive their revelations and record them for posterity.
 When Rav Ashi, centuries later compiled the Gemara, thus forming our holy Talmud, he was inspired and possessed by the same Ruah HaKodesh as was David HaMelekh and Rabbi Yehuda HaNasi before him.

 We must understand that when a Rav is under the influence of Ruah HaKodesh, everything that he writes takes on tremendous significance.
-Granted, while the individual writings of these Divinely inspired Rabbinic authors might not agree with (and sometimes contradict) the Divinely inspired writings of other Rabbinic authors, this is all by the Hand of G-d with precise Divine Purpose.
-The apparent differences found in the writings of our holy Sages are a gift to us from G-d to teach us profound lessons.
-While one Rav receives Divine revelation assisting him to understand and ordain Halakha in one form, another Rav is receiving the same Ruah HaKodesh that enables him to understand Halakha and ordain practices of a very different nature.
-As our Sages have long ago taught, "elu v'elu divrei Elohim Hayim" (these are all the words of the Living G-d).
+Granted, while the individual writings of these Divinely inspired Rabbinic authors might not agree with (and sometimes contradict) the Divinely inspired writings of other Rabbinic authors, this is all by the Hand of G-d.